About About Interior Medicine

 How I Fulfill My Mission

-While there are incredible resources for healthier design on the commerical scale, like through the International Well Building Institute, International Living Future Institute, and others, few high-quality resources exist for residential spaces— AKA, people furnishing their own homes.
+While there are incredible resources for healthier design on the commercial scale, like through the International Well Building Institute, International Living Future Institute, and others, few high-quality resources exist for residential spaces— AKA, people furnishing their own homes.

 Finally, I make sure that my approach is balanced, practical, and optimistic.
 I believe that being perfectionistic, rigid, or stirring up unnecessary fear causes people to shut down and tune out— and I want to achieve the opposite of that.